 Capital Southwest maintains a qualified defined benefit, non-contributory retirement plan (the "Retirement Plan") for its employees and employees of certain of its wholly-owned portfolio companies.
 All officers of Capital Southwest participate in this retirement plan.
 Capital Southwest also maintain a Restoration of Retirement Income Plan (the "Restoration Plan") that provides benefits to participants in the Retirement Plan as are necessary to fulfill the intent of the Retirement Plan without regard to the limitations imposed by the Internal Revenue Code of 1986.
 The Restoration Plan is unfunded and non-qualified.
-The retirement benefits payable to our under the R etirement Plan depend on the participant's years of service under the Retirement Plan and their final average monthly compensation determined by averaging the five consecutive years of highest compensation prior to retirement.
-Capital Southwest in retaining its executive officers because their retirement benefits increase for each year of employment.
+The retirement benefits payable to our under the Retirement Plan depend on the participant's years of service under the Retirement Plan and their final average monthly compensation determined by averaging the five consecutive years of highest compensation prior to retirement.
+Capital Southwest believes that the Retirement Plan and the Restoration Plan are important parts of its compensation program and that they assist Capital Southwest in retaining its executive officers because their retirement benefits increase for each year of employment.